Edward Preble: United States Navy service

 Upon his return, Preble announced to the Secretary of the Navy that he intended to retire from the Navy due to his health.
 Not wanting to lose such an experienced and capable officer, the secretary decided to put Preble on indefinite sick leave until a good post could be found for him.

+On 12 January 1802 he was ordered to take command of USS Adams at New York in a letter from the Navy Secretary.
+In a letter dated 13 April 1802 Preble asked for a furlough due to a rapid decline in his health since arriving in New York in January.
+His request was granted in a letter dated 16 April.

 During this time, the United States was engaged in naval warfare with the city-state of Tripoli, whose corsairs were causing havoc amongst American merchantmen in the Mediterranean.
 The U.S. Navy had sent squadrons under two commanders, Richard Dale and Richard Valentine Morris, to protect American interests in the region.
 While Dale ran an effective blockade of Tripoli, the endless routine bored his officers.
 Upon his return, Dale left the Navy over a promotion dispute.
 The tenure of Richard Valentine Morris, on the other hand, was an utter fiasco, as Morris was neither an effective commander nor a very smart one.
 Morris spent most of his time socializing in Gibraltar and Malta, and he managed to be taken hostage by the Bey of Tunis, who felt that the American did not give him an adequate farewell (the ransom was paid by the American and Danish consuls).
 When he finally did arrive at Tripoli, he tried to play diplomat and sue for peace, which destabilized the strong negotiating position the Americans had been building up to that point.
 When Morris returned home, he was stripped of his commission by President Thomas Jefferson without so much as a court-martial.